 Board Dynamics Over the Startup Life Cycle

-Venture capital (VC) backed firms face neither the regulatory requirements nor a major separation of ownership and control of their public peers.
-These differences suggest that independent directors could play a unique role on private firm boards.
-This paper explores the dynamics of VC-backed startup boards using novel data on director entry, exit, and characteristics.
-We document new facts about board composition, allocation of control, and dynamics, and examine the roles of independent directors.
+We explore the dynamics of venture capital (VC)-backed startup boards using novel data on director entry, exit, and characteristics.
 At formation, a typical board is entrepreneur-controlled.
-Independent directors join the median board after the second financing, when board control becomes shared, with independent directors holding the tie-breaking vote between entrepreneurs and VCs.
+Independent directors join the median board after the second financing, when control becomes shared, and hold a tie-breaking vote.
+Their presence is particularly likely when the potential for VC-entrepreneur conflicts is higher.
 At later stages, control switches to VCs and independent director characteristics change.
 These patterns are consistent with independent directors playing both a mediating and advising role over the startup life cycle, and thus representing another potential source of value-add to startup performance.

 Keywords: venture capital, board of directors, corporate governance, independent directors, mediation